-The Company intends to grant performance-based awards, if any, to directors in May of each year, based on achievement of the applicable performance goals for the prior fiscal year.
-For example, subject to performance, the above equity awards are targeted to be granted in May 2013.
-Since the annual performance-based awards are granted based on performance against the goals for the prior year, they will be 25% vested upon issuance.
-However, the remaining 75% of the annual performance-based awards will be subject to further service-based vesting such that (a) options will vest 1/48th of the total shares subject to such option monthly after the grant date for the following 3 years; and, (b) restricted stock units will vest in equal installments on each annual anniversary of the grant date for the following 3 years.
+The Company intends to grant performance-based awards, if any, to directors in May of each year in the Company's annual refresh/merit equity award cycle, based on achievement of the applicable performance goals for the prior fiscal year.
+For example, the above equity awards tied to the Company's 2012 performance were granted in May 2013.
+Since the annual performance-based awards are granted based on performance against the goals for the prior year, they are 25% vested upon issuance.
+The remaining 75% of the annual performance-based awards are subject to further service-based vesting such that (a) options will vest 1/48th of the total shares subject to such option monthly after the grant date for the following 3 years; and, (b) restricted stock units will vest in equal installments on each annual anniversary of the grant date for the following 3 years.